lavine888/lavine888/README.md

 </div>

-## ♓About Me
+## ♓ About Me

-I am a math and computer science learner building toward AI products, quantitative modeling, and practical data systems.
+I am a math and computer science learner focused on AI products, quantitative modeling, and data systems.

-My current focus is turning ambiguous ideas into testable prototypes: product logic, AI workflows, data pipelines, and compact web experiences.
+My core direction is turning ambiguous ideas into working systems — including AI applications, product prototypes, data pipelines, and testable quantitative strategies.

+I care less about ideas themselves, and more about whether they can be executed, tested, and iterated quickly.

 ## 🌳Featured Projects